kkf017/app/README.md

 # Example of application development

-Example of (simple) application to manage Users and Post-it.
+Example of application to manage Users and Post-it.